cavpollo/se-pelo-server/README.md

-# ¡Se peló! - Client
+# ¡Se peló! - Server

 This is the server codebase for the "¡Se peló!" game, which is yet another CAH (Cards Against Humanity) clone.
 Just a hobby project hacked in a couple of days (including all of its horrible code practices).
 It is basically just a glorified game state machine.